Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Relation between the entropy conjecture, Boltzmann Brains, and the second law

 We will say a process is a \textbf{Boltzmann process} if it has a time-symmetric and time-translation invariant one-time-conditioned distribution:

 where $a,b \in X$ and $k>0$ is arbitrary.
 The first equality expresses time symmetry (also called time reversal invariance) about a particular time $t$.
 The second expresses time translation invariance.
-The particular stochastic process derived in Boltzmann's H theorem is a Boltzmann process.
+The particular stochastic process derived in Boltzmann's H theorem can be viewed as a kind of Boltzmann process.
 With $k$ implicit, we refer to the conditional distribution in~\cref{DistributionSymmetries} as the \textbf{kernel} that generates the Boltzmann process.
 (Because of the time-translation and time-symmetric invariances of the process, the arguments of the kernel are not indexed by any specific values of time.)

 The definition of a Boltzmann process involves probability distributions conditioned on values of the process at single times only.
 However, in many situations we would want to compute the conditional probability of the value a Boltzmann process $x$ conditioned on its value at two times.
 In particular, in this paper we will be interested in $P(x_{t}\,|\,x_{t_0},x_{t_f})$ for times $t$ such that $t_0 < t < t_f$.
 Fortunately, as is shown in~\cite{scharnhorst2024boltzmann}, for Boltzmann processes we can express that two-time-conditioned distribution purely in terms of the kernel of the process: